Drivetrain#

 calibrate_drivetrain#

-calibrate_drivetrain calibrates the Gyro Sensor or Brain Inertial Sensor that is configured with the drivetrain.
-Calibration should be done when the drivetrain is not moving.
+calibrate_drivetrain is a built-in function that calibrates the Gyro Sensor or Inertial Sensor configured with the drivetrain.

 Usage: